 With This Herring: Averted in the sense that you get lousy newbies only if you manage to get the reasonably-experienced starter squad killed.

 Would Not Shoot a Civilian: Absolutely averted by both sides.
 The aliens love hunting civilian humans, and Xenonaut troops treat alien non-combatants the same as alien soldiers (although it should be noted that these non-combatants are armed and somewhat dangerous).

-That said, the alien "non-combatants" are anything but; they're combatants by every definition of the word.
+That said, the alien "non-combatants" are anything but; a better term might be "staff" or "crewmen".